Young Man Drowns At Closed Lake In Mahwah

 A young man drowned despite an intense effort by rescuers to save him Thursday night at a closed swimming lake at Darlington County Park in Mahwah.

-The 21-year-old victim and a male companion weren’t supposed to be in the lake, which is open for swimming only on weekends this time of year.
+The 21-year-old victim and a male companion weren’t supposed to be in the lake, which is open for swimming only on weekends this time of year, Bergen County Sheriff's Public Information Officer Keisha J. McLean said.

 His friend apparently swam out to the floating platform and invited the victim to join him, responders said.

-He apparently couldn’t swim, however, and went under in roughly seven feet of water shortly before 7 p.m., they said.
+He had trouble, however, and went under in roughly seven feet of water shortly before 7 p.m., they said.

 Detective Timothy Letavish, who was down the street, rushed to the scene and jumped in, Mahwah Police Capt.
 Stuart Blank said.